Frequently Asked Questions

 Are there any special requirements to sell real or personal property?

 A Real Estate Excise Tax Affidavit form must be filed with the Treasurer's Office prior to a deed being recorded in the Auditor's Office.
 Payment must be made at the time the affidavit is filed.
-Mobile homes, current, delinquent, and advanced property taxes may also be payable at this time.
+If transferring a mobile home, current, delinquent, and advanced property taxes may also be payable at this time.

 I am gifting my property.
 What should I do?